leothehero/OpenStandards/Audio/AAF.md

 ```
 - [FREQUENCY] - unsigned short, in Hertz
 ```
-**[FREQUENCY] acts as action type if it is below 3Hz!**

 Packets are more data that should be appended just after the frequency when they have a corresponding action type, see below for the different packets:

-ASDR body (if action type is 1):
+ASDR body (if frequency is 1):
 ```
 - [ATTACK] - unsigned short, duration in milliseconds
 - [DELAY] - unsigned short, duration in milliseconds, equals to 0 if delay must be equal to the frequency of next audio fragments.
 - [SUSTAIN] - unsigned short, volume level (like volume packet)
 - [RELEASE] - unsigned short, duration in milliseconds
 ```
-Volume body (if action type is 2):
+Volume body (if frequency is 2):
 ```
 - [VOLUME] - unsigned byte, decimal obtained by dividing by 255 (giving 255 volume levels)
 ```
-Wave type body (if action type is 3):
+Wave type body (if frequency is 3):
-If it's a wave type action (3 as frequency), wave type should be appended, it is an unsigned byte.
+If it's a wave type action, wave type should be appended, it is an unsigned byte.
 For the type packet, wave type can have different values:
 Value | Wave Type
 ------|----------------